 In today’s post, I will share what I believe are the most common Army Platoon Leader duties and responsibilities.
-We will also provide a sample Platoon Leader job description.
+I will also provide a sample Platoon Leader job description.

 Serving as a Platoon leader is one of the best jobs in the Army.
 I had the pleasure of being a Platoon Leader two times.
 I’m not sure of anywhere else in the world, other than in the military, where someone in their early 20’s, right out of college, has the opportunity to supervise 20 to 50 people and be responsible for equipment valued at millions of dollars.

 It is a fun job.
 It is a challenging job.
 It is a developmental job.
 Platoon leaders have a lot to learn.
-After all, in most cases, they don’t have any real-world leadership experience, or life experience.
+In most cases, new Platoon Leaders don’t have any real-world leadership experience, or life experience.
 That’s why they are teamed up with an experienced senior NCO, normally a Sergeant First Class.
 They teach, guide, mold, support, and work closely with the Platoon Leader to ensure the platoon succeeds (and to make sure the PL doesn’t do anything stupid).

-You will learn so much about yourself during your time as a Platoon leader.
-You will develop your people skills, learn Army tactics, learn how to lead others, how to handle discipline issues, conflict management, how a platoon operates within a company, how the Army functions, and hundreds of other things.
+As a new Platoon Leader, you will learn so much about yourself during your time in the job.
+You will develop your leadership skills, learn Army tactics, learn how to resolve conflicts, learn how to handle discipline issues, conflict management, how a platoon operates within a company, how the Army functions, and hundreds of other important things.

 If you’ve been blessed with the opportunity to serve as a Platoon Leader, consider yourself lucky.
 Don’t take your position for granted.
 Learn everything you can, keep an open mind, and work closely with your Platoon Sergeant.
 What you will learn as a Platoon Leader will ultimately shape your leadership style and your military career.